You run afoul of California’s criminal fraud laws anytime you use deception or deceit to:

 California’s real estate and mortgage fraud laws punish any deliberate false representation that is made in connection with any portion of a real estate transaction.

 The most common examples of real estate and mortgage fraud include (but are not limited to):

-California foreclosure fraud is one of the most frequently prosecuted types of California real estate fraud.
+California foreclosure fraud is one of the most frequently prosecuted types of real estate fraud.
 In simple terms, foreclosure fraud takes place when a person…often a self-proclaimed foreclosure “consultant”…represents that he/she can postpone or prevent a pending foreclosure.
 More generally, you commit this type of fraud anytime you engage in a fraudulent activity that has to do with a foreclosed home or a home that is involved in the foreclosure process.

-Forgery is defined as knowingly altering, creating or using a written document with the intent to commit a fraud.
+Forgery is defined as knowingly altering, creating or using a written document with the intent to commit fraud.
 As a result, California’s laws against forging deeds prohibit

 - attempting to file, register or record a forged deed, and/or